nataphilips/superhero-fight-react/README.md

 ## `about the project`

+You can test it here [Click to play](https://superhuman-battle-react.herokuapp.com/)

 Provides an opportunity to check which superhero or supervillain is stronger (with a fair share of luck for each :)).

 Key statistics are: intelligence, strength and speed.